-- Companies' recent and current emissions intensity is calculated and their future emissions intensity can be estimated based on emissions targets they have set (i.e. this assumes companies exactly meet their targets).2 Together these establish emissions intensity paths for companies. - Companies' emissions intensity paths are compared with each other and with the relevant sectoral benchmark path.
+- Companies' recent and current emissions intensity is calculated and their future emissions intensity can be estimated based on emissions targets they have set (i.e. this assumes companies exactly meet their targets).2 Together these establish emissions intensity pathways for companies. - Companies' emissions intensity pathways are compared with each other and with the relevant sectoral benchmark pathway.